-Possible Cause Solutions Starting a faulty engine for See"8.STARTING THE ENGINE" long time.
-And check the fuel/air/ ignition/ compression system.
-Let the main switch (key) When stopping the engine, turn off on while parking the UTV. the main switch (key) off at once.
+Possible Cause Solutions Starting a faulty engine for See"8.STARTING THE ENGINE" long time And check the fuel/ air/ ignition/ compression system Let the main switch (key) When stopping the engine, turn off on while parking the UTV the main switch (key) off at once

 This UTV equipped with an electric start system.
 If the battery is under charging, the UTV will not run.
+This UTV is equipped with EFI system, If the battery is under 12 Volt, the engine will not start.

-The following troubleshooting does not cover all the possible causes of troubles.
+The following troubleshooting does not cover all the possible causes of trouble.
 It should be helpful, however, as a guide to troubleshooting.
 Refer to the relative procedure in this manual for inspection, adjustment and replacement of parts.
 Adjustment and replacement must be done by your dealer.